0xdreadnaught/v24/README.md

   - Sends the X, then Y moves.
     - Handling Z this way caused random problems so I have that handled in the macro when it turns the nozzle back on.
 - **wipe_toolhead_pos.sh**: Purge `toolhead_position.txt` contents.
-  - Just minsor security considering shell command access is risky.
+  - Just minor security considering shell command access is risky.
 - **ufp_check.py**: Get the UFP sensor data.
   - Still WIP since there's no native way to add this data into mainsail.
 Will likely build a Klipper-Screen replacement.
 ![image](https://github.com/0xdreadnaught/v24/assets/983663/598c0297-4c00-45eb-9efd-e8cbdd2782bd)